Girl Scout Badge Programs

 Brownie Home Scientist at Sandy Hook

-Through everyday items, girls will learn the basics of science, and how it’s applied to daily and marine life.
-The program is taught in our laboratory classroom, where we will explore the basic principles of magnetism, learn chemistry by combining kitchen ingredients to produce gases, discover density and salinity not only with common items but also how it’s applicable to marine environments, and make beach sand “bubble up” as we explore climate change’s effects on our oceans.
-Scouts will make “Flower Bombs” to take home, and earn the Home Scientist Badge in this program.
+Through everyday items, girls will learn the basics of science and how it’s applied to daily and marine life.
+The program is taught in our laboratory classroom, where we will explore the basic principles of magnetism, learn chemistry by combining kitchen ingredients to produce gases, discover density and salinity not only with common items but also how it applies to marine environments, and make beach sand “bubble up” as we explore climate change’s effects on our oceans.
+Scouts will make “Sed Balls” to take home and earn the Home Scientist Badge in this program.

 Brownie Senses at Sandy Hook

 Explore your five senses during this maritime adventure on Sandy Hook!
-The program is taught in our laboratory classroom, where we’ll touch live sea creatures in our Touch Tank, investigate unusual seashells, taste marshmallow “crabs,” explore the scents of Sandy Hook, learn to identify common animal calls, and design camouflage fish to hide in our laboratory classroom.
-Girls will make a multi-sense craft to take home, and earn the Senses Badge in this program.
+The program is taught in our laboratory classroom, where we’ll touch live sea creatures from our aquariums, investigate unusual seashells, taste marshmallow “crabs,” explore the scents of Sandy Hook, learn to identify common animal calls, and design camouflage fish to hide in our laboratory classroom.
+Girls will earn the Senses Badge in this program.

 Brownie Bugs at Sandy Hook

 Marine bugs are fascinating creatures, and many different kinds call Sandy Hook home.
 Some live in the water or near the sand, and others, like Monarch butterflies, migrate right through Sandy Hook in the spring and fall.
 We’ll first learn about bugs in our laboratory classroom.
-Afterwards, we’ll hunt for marine bugs at the beach, seine fish in the Bay for aquatic bugs, and search along the edges of the salt marsh with nets for migrating butterflies.
-Girls will make a bug house to take home, and earn the Bugs Badge in this program.
+Afterwards, we’ll hunt for marine bugs at the beach, seine fish in the Bay for aquatic bugs, and search along the edges of the salt marsh for migrating butterflies.
+Girls will make a Butterfly Waterer to take home and earn the Bugs Badge in this program.

 Brownie Journey: It’s Your Planet, Love It! – Wonders of Water Journey

-Girls will explore how important water is to our everyday lives and the environment around us in this interactive program that is taught both outdoors and indoors.
+Girls will explore the properties of water and how important it is to our everyday lives and the environment around us.
+This interactive program is taught both outdoors and indoors.
 We will go seining (fishing net and chest wader boots provided) in Sandy Hook Bay to discover how water functions in the salt marsh and learn how to protect that delicate ecology.
-Girls will learn the science of water through various activities in our Laboratory Classroom, such as how a Watershed works with pollution runoff, what is Salinity, how ocean waves can erode beaches, playing with Surface Water Tension, the Water Cycle, and how to clean up a simulated marine oil spill.
-We will also explore how much water we use in everyday activities, and how much water there really is on earth for us.
-We’ll practice conserving water through various activities including a rain barrel system.
-Scouts will make a craft to take home.
-This program covers the entire Wonders of Water Journey, so scouts just need to do their Take Action Project (suggestions provided) to complete the Journey.
-4-hour program.
+Girls will learn the science of water through various activities in our Laboratory Classroom, such as how a Watershed works with pollution runoff, what is Salinity, the Water Cycle, how to clean up a simulated marine oil spill, and about marine debris and microplastics.
+We will also explore how much water we use in everyday activities, and how much usable water there really is on Earth for us.
+We’ll practice conserving water through various activities, including a rain barrel system.
+This program covers the entire Wonders of Water Journey, so scouts just need to do their Take Action Project (suggestions provided) to complete the Journey (4-hour program).

 Juniors Animal Habitats at Sandy Hook

-Scouts will learn first-hand about the homes of Sandy Hook beach and salt marsh animals.
-We’ll start in our laboratory classroom, where girls will explore live aquatic creatures in our Touch Tank, and view marine animals living in our ten aquariums to learn how they live.
+In this popular program, Scouts will learn first-hand how marine creatures live at Sandy Hook beach and the salt marsh.
+We’ll start in our laboratory classroom, where girls can see marine animals living in our ten aquariums.
 Scouts will go seine fishing in the Bay to catch and observe marine creatures.
 We will discover secret clues about animal homes, and girls will make an animal house craft to take home.
 Scouts will earn the Animal Habitat Badge in this program.

 Juniors Flowers at Sandy Hook

-Scouts will study the science, usefulness, and beauty of classic flowers and natural wildflowers at Sandy Hook.
-We will begin in our laboratory classroom to learn the basic biology of flowers and pollination as well as adaption to harsh environments like Sandy Hook.
+Scouts will study the science, usefulness, and beauty of classic flowers and native wildflowers at Sandy Hook.
+We begin in our laboratory classroom to learn the basic biology of flowers and pollination, as well as adaptation to harsh environments like Sandy Hook.
 Girls will create Victorian bouquets of various flowers to translate a secret message.
-They will play pollination games to discover which types of the many pollinators work best.
-Scouts will use their creativity (and fragrances) to artistically create the ideal flower, and then play a game to see which ones are actually pollinated.
-We will make Flower Bombs to take home.
+They will learn pollinator strategies, use their creativity (and fragrances) to artistically create the ideal flower, and then play a game to see which ones actually get pollinated.
+We will make Seed Balls to take home.
 Girls will earn the Flowers badge in this program.

 Junior Journey: It’s Your Planet, Love It!

-The Junior Journey focuses on energy, whereas the Brownie Journey focused on uses and properties of water.
-Here’s a description of the Get Moving!
-Journey at Sandy Hook: Girls will explore how important energy is to our everyday lives and the environment around us in this interactive program that is taught both outdoors and indoors.
-We’ll learn about potential and kinetic types of energy, from both active sources like coal and oil, as well as passive sources like wind, solar, wave, and bacteria.
-We’ll go seine fishing in the bay to collect creatures that use energy, including plankton.
-We’ll play an outdoor game to learn how energy is transferred within the food chain.
-In the laboratory classroom, we’ll examine plankton under the microscope, learn about heat energy transfer, discover microplastics, play a marine debris biodegradation game, explore alternative energy sources, and make recycled paper that’s decorated with Sandy Hook natural elements.
-Scouts will learn about conserving energy through recycling, and will conduct an Energy Audit of our 1890s restored Fort Hancock building.
+This fun Journey focuses on the many aspects of energy: Girls will explore how important energy is to our everyday lives and the environment around us in this interactive program that is taught both outdoors and indoors.
+We’ll learn about potential and kinetic types of energy, from both active sources like coal and oil.
+In our Renewable Energy lab, we’ll learn about passive energy sources like wind, solar, wave, and bacteria.
+We’ll go seine fishing in the bay to collect creatures that use energy, including plankton, which we’ll examine under microscopes.
+We’ll play an outdoor game to learn how caloric energy is transferred within the food chain.
+In the laboratory classroom, we’ll learn about heat energy transfer, discover microplastics, play a marine debris biodegradation game, and explore alternative energy sources.
 This program covers the entire Get Moving!
 Journey, so scouts just need to do their Take Action Project (suggestions provided) to complete the Journey.
 4-hour program.

 Cadette Trees at Sandy Hook